mrodrigochaves/map-neighborhood-react/README.md

 # Code
 CSS - The main.css menu make up the file CSS this is local.

-App.js (Main application file)
+App.js (Main application file).

-Map.js (Contains the elements from the map) Header.js(Contains the element the header) Constants.js(Contains the places)
+Map.js (Contains the elements from the map).

+Header.js(Contains the element the header).

+Constants.js(Contains the places).

 HTML - Index.html is where all the magic happens and all the data is binded.

 # Features